erickrenz/erickrenz/README.md

 [<img height="20px" src="https://img.shields.io/badge/📌%20Cologne,%20Germany-grey" />]()&nbsp;

-I'm currently working full time on various back-end projects.
-Most of my work time is spent using Rust, C, and Go creating tools used for embedded systems and custom quantum computing chips.
+I'm a full-stack developer currently working full time on various back-end and hardware/infrastructure focused projects.
+Most of my work time is spent using Rust, C, and Go creating tools used for embedded systems and custom quantum computing chips using FFI, hardware communication (JTAG), device drivers, and MQTT.
 On the side, most of my time is spent going deep into learning rabbit holes and testing out different technologies.
 I’m currently living in Germany and working on my German language skills.
 I’m open to collaboration, building cool new things, and expanding my network :)

 <br/>